A Penny Well Spent

 As the captain paced around the room backwards, avoiding Bog, the two henchmen slowly came round and stood up.

-‘Hey boss, he’s got the trigger,’ pointed out Jon Lavvy.
+‘Hey boss, he’s got the trigger,’ pointed out Jon.

 ‘I’m well aware of that,’ grunted Bog as he continued to edge towards the captain.

-Bog knew he had to do something, but he couldn’t risk lunging for the trigger in case the captain dropped it and it went off.
-He decided instead to try and talk Captain Clean round.
+The porcelain giant knew he had to do something, but he couldn’t risk lunging for the trigger in case the captain dropped it and it went off.
+He decided instead to try and talk Captain Clean into giving it to him instead by using his one weakness against him.

 ‘Be careful Captain, there’s a lotta germs on that trigger,’ he said with a slight smirk.
 ‘It’s very dirty.
 Give it to me, I’ll look after it.’

 Suds and HyJean both looked at each other with wide eyes, knowing that Bog’s words would trigger a reaction from the captain.
-And indeed it did, he looked down at the trigger and gasped.
+And it did.
+He looked down at the trigger and gasped.
 There were indeed a few specs of dust and dirt on it, which Captain Clean could not stand.

 ‘You’re right,’ he said, pulling out a wet wipe from his utility belt and giving it a quick wipe.
 It should have been obvious to him what would happen, but his obsession about cleanliness often masked everything else in his mind.